aymyo/antigram-extension/README.md

 - Javascript and plain CSS

 ### Setup
-Download from [Chrome Store](https://chrome.google.com/webstore/detail/antigram-explore-blocker/igbheapdmolhhmmklmkfjjjncmhihfjh?hl=es "Chrome Store") or install it manually:
+Download it from [Chrome Store](https://chrome.google.com/webstore/detail/antigram-explore-blocker/igbheapdmolhhmmklmkfjjjncmhihfjh?hl=es "Chrome Store") or install it manually:

 ```
-> Extract the content of the ZIP folder
+> Extract the content from the ZIP folder
 > Open Chrome
 > Go to "Customize"
 > Go to "More tools"